 - A scene in The Iron Giant has Hogarth and the Giant come across a deer.
 The deer gets spooked by a random noise and walks off, only to be shot by hunters.
 Cue the red eyes.
-It's actually done rather well to show the Giant's first inkling of others' mortality.
+It's done to show the Giant's first inkling of others' mortality.

 - In the 1936 production of Romeo and Juliet, Juliet (played by Norma Shearer) has a pet fawn just to emphasize her innocence.

-- Harry Potter also has this with actual deer — James Potter's Animagus form was a stag, which symbolically makes his wife Lily the doe, and they both died at Voldemort's hands trying to save Harry (Lily, specifically, chose to die despite having the clear choice to save herself, and her sacrifice put The Power of Love on Harry as a magical protection against Voldemort).
-Later, Harry's Patronus (a Care Bear Stare spell to counter the Emotion Bomb effect of Dementors) manifests as a stag, representing James, and Snape's turns out to be a doe, representing Lily.
+- Harry Potter: James Potter's Animagus form was a stag, which symbolically makes his wife Lily the doe, and they both died at Voldemort's hands trying to save Harry (Lily, specifically, chose to die despite having the clear choice to save herself, and her sacrifice put The Power of Love on Harry as a magical protection against Voldemort).
+Later, Harry's Patronus (a Care-Bear Stare spell to counter the Emotion Bomb effect of Dementors) manifests as a stag, representing James, and Snape's turns out to be a doe, representing Lily.
 Although the books also play the stag as a symbol of arrogance (there's a reason it's James' Animagus form), and it is stated it's an animal so big and strong that can physically restrain a transformed werewolf.